abhinand5/deeplearning-dev-containers/README.md

 3. Use Docker Compose to build the images and launch the containers.

     `$ sudo docker-compose up -d`

+    You can also use `--build` flag to specify you want to build/rebuild the image.

+    `$ sudo docker-compose up -d --build`

 You can also pull the prebuilt deep learning image from docker hub using this command.
 The badge at the top of this README.md file shows the latest version.
 For a specific version, eg: v0.1.2